Indashio: History

 In January 2013, Indashio celebrated his birthday in Toronto and Canadian premier with singer Vita Chamber at the Gladstone Hotel.
 In February, Indashio collaborated with designer Ava Michelle of Who's Cares NYC and staged a gorilla style fashion show in New York City's Grand Central Terminal during Fashion Week in February for the launch of his "Wish Upon A Star" collection for Fall/Winter 2013/14.
 Celebrities Lorna Luft NFL player James Anderson and MOB Wives Ramona Rizzo paraded in support of the designer.
 In March 2013 the television series "Design Genius" hosted by Indashio premiered on The Fashion One Network.
 Indashio's American Dream Collection showcased at Cayman Island Fashion Week that year.
 In September 2013 Indashio celebrated 10 years at New York Fashion Week with an event at EVR and featured a "POP" inspired T-shirt collection with longtime muse CariDee English and electric violinist Sarah Charness and featured inspiration by his favorite artists Lauryn Hill, Tupac, Lil' Kim, Bob Marley as well as make-up inspired by Roy Lichtenstein.
 Indashio is the youngest designer to have shown at New York Fashion Week consecutively for a decade since the age of 19.
-Later that month Indashio traveled to Curacao as a tourism ambassador and showcased his collection during their first gay Pride event.
+Later that month Indashio traveled to Curaçao as a tourism ambassador and showcased his collection during their first gay Pride event.

 In 2014 the designer's "Warrior" collection premiered at Alaska Fashion Week on June 1 and expressed in an interview to the Anchorage Press his battle with depression and the inspiration behind his collection.
 Indashio and model Sessilee Lopez filmed the event for his new untitled TV series in a local CBS interview.
 In September 2014 Indashio was a coach for MTV's MADE series for a fashion mogul episode.